MatteoFerrara/Morphing-Attack-Potential/README.md

 Note that, to compute the MAP metric on multiple FRSs, the *morphID* and *subjectID* identifiers must be the same in the different score files.

-If something is not clear, we suggest to take a look to example files store into `PaperScores` folder.
+If something is not clear, we suggest to take a look to the score files stored into the `PaperScores` folder.

 # FRS information needed

-TODO
+To properly compute the MAP metric, a JSON file containing important information about all evaluated FRSs (*frs_info_file_path*) needs to be passed to the `ComputeMAP.py` script.

+The information must be stored as a dictionary with an entry for each FRS.
+Each entry must be of the following format:
+- key - the *FRS name* string (the same name of the FRS score file stored into the *input_folder_path* folder);
+- item - a list containing the decision threshold of the FRS and a boolean to know whether the FRS returns a similarity (true) or a dissimilarity (false) score (e.g., [0.5,true]).

+If something is not clear, we suggest to take a look to the JSON file stored into the `PaperScores` folder.

 # How to run
 Clone the repository